awsailab/consultant-copilot-mvp/README.md

 ## Usage

 1. Open the Streamlit application in your browser.
-2. Click **"Upload your transcript (.txt)"** and select a plain text file.
+2. Upload a client meeting transcript (e.g., `test_transcript_01.txt`).
-3. The app will show a spinner while the CrewAI agents work (approx. 30-60 seconds).
+3. The app will show a spinner while the CrewAI agents work.
-4. The final, formatted proposal will appear on the screen, ready to be copied.
+4. The final, formatted proposal will appear on the screen, with download buttons for `.md`, `.txt`, and `.pdf` formats.

 ## 📈 Future Work